ssaring/sportstracker/sportstracker/docs/README.txt

 Notes for Timex users
 ---------------------

 The ExerciseViewer is able to parse and display PWX exercise files.
-These files can to be downloaded from the watch by using the Timex Device Agent software (works only on Windows and Mac OS X systems) or from the TrainingPeaks.com website, if the files have been uplaoded there.
+These files are generated when the watch data is transferred from the watch to your computer using the Timex Device Agent software (available only for Windows and Mac OS X systems.)
+If you are connected to the Internet when transferring data from your watch, the files are uploaded to the Training Peaks website and saved on your local hard disk.
+If you are not connected to to the Internet, the Timex Device Agent software will save your PWX files on your hard disk until the next time you are connected to the Internet and run Timex Device Agent.

-Windows users can find the downloaded PWX files in the directory
+Windows users can find the PWX files in the following directories:
-%USERDIR%/Documents/TimexDA/Set.

-Exercise donwload on Linux systems is not possible yet.
+- before transfer to trainingpeaks.com: %USERDIR%/Documents/TimexDA/Queued/
+- after transfer to trainingpeaks.com: %USERDIR%/Documents/TimexDA/Sent/

+The filenames created by the Timex Data Exchanger are automatically generated but can be renamed without effecting usability.
+The standard format is:  TimexYYYYmmddHHMMSS_1.pwx (YYYYmmdd and HHMMSS are the date and time when the exercise was started)

+The initial version of the parser only works with data collected in CHRONO mode.
+The watch does allow you to operate in both CHRONO and INTERVAL mode at the same time so if you like to use INTERVAL mode on the watch, you can still get your heart rate data by simultaneously operating in CHRONO mode.

+If you wish to connect to the Internet but not send your data to the Training Peaks website, you must block the Timex Device Agent with your Firewall.
+In this case, the data files will be stored as though you were not connected to the Internet.

 Developer Requirements